sybila/biodivine-sketchbook/README.md

 ## Benchmarks and data

-The benchmark models, results, and more details are in `data/benchmarks`.
+The performance benchmark models, results, and more details are in `data/benchmarks`.
 There is also a README with further instructions, you can follow it.
 Tldr, to run the performance benchmarks, you can use python and execute them all with `python3 run_performance_eval.py`.